rank-coin/rank-contracts/README.md

 During the following days, these contracts will continue to be updated.
 Before launching them on the main Ethereum network, the block numbers and hard-coded addresses will be modified.

-The RANK Token sale will start on 15th of February, 2018.
+The RANK Token sale will start on February 02, 2018.
 More details: http://rankcoin.name/how-to-buy-rank-tokens/

 ---